There are many different types of mandolins out there. This article will focus on some of the best mandolins specifically for bluegrass music.

 The hand-carved, premium grade mahogany neck is strong and flexible.
-The high gloss Brown Sunburst finish provides a vintage mandolin look giving the instrument character and establishing its identity.
+The high gloss Brown Sunburst finish provides a vintage mandolin look, giving the instrument character and establishing its identity.

-4. Acoustic-Electric – Stagg M50E
+4. Best Acoustic-Electric – Stagg M50E

-5. Professional – Ibanez M700AVS
+5. Best for Professionals – Ibanez M700AVS

 The Ibanez M700AVS Mandolin is perfect for the professional musician.
 Crafted from solid spruce and maple, the sound is clear with a defined high end.

-Professional tooling enhances comfort when rosining your strings and allows tuning far more easily than other instruments of its kind.
+Professional tooling enhances comfort when rosining your strings, and allows tuning far more easily than other instruments of its kind.

 If you’re looking for a professional instrument built to provide pure, acoustic sound – you’ve found it!

-6. Handmade Luxury – Eastman MD315
+6. Best for Handmade Luxury – Eastman MD315